Certificate III in Early Childhood Education and Care

-This entry level course is aimed at workers in a range of early childhood education settings (working within the requirements of the Education and Care Services National Regulations and National Quality Standard) and will provide you with the knowledge, skills and experience to be job-ready.
-You will learn to support the implementation of an approved learning framework, and support childrens wellbeing, learning and development, while working under direct supervision or autonomously.
+This qualification reflects the role of workers in a range of early childhood education settings who work within the requirements of the Education and Care Services National Regulations and the National Quality Standard.
+They support the implementation of an approved learning framework, and support childrens wellbeing, learning and development.
+Depending on the setting, educators may work under direct supervision or autonomously.

 Many TAFE courses have a compulsory work placement component to assist you to apply your learning in a practical environment and you may be required to comply with some (or all) of the following.

 Anyone in child-related work (including student placements and volunteers) MUST have a current Working with Children Check (students/volunteers free) in line with the Office of ChildrenÂ’s Guardian phase-in schedule and processes.
 Visit: